 that is why I always encourage getting a subscription from two different services at the same time, this way if one of them went down for any reason you can stay online until their technical team fixes the issue.

-I am personally using:
+I am personally using two providers.

 both of them are great as a stand-alone service and I rarely get issues with them, but it’s a good idea to have two providers which came in handy when major sports events are live and one of them starts getting issues.

 Compensations: yes you can expect to get Compensations from good providers if anything wrong happens, from my experience I can get from 1-2 additional weeks for free if my provider had issues for a couple of hours.